PRACTICE DIRECTION 3E - COSTS MANAGEMENT

 4. (a) Unless the court otherwise orders, a budget must be in the form of Precedent H annexed to this Practice Direction.
 It must be in landscape format with an easily legible typeface.

-(b) In cases where a party’s budgeted costs do not exceed £25,000 or the value of the claim as stated on the claim form is less than £50,000, the parties must only use the first page of Precedent H.
+(b) In cases where a party’s total costs (incurred and estimated) do not exceed £25,000 or the value of the claim as stated on the claim form is less than £50,000, the parties must only use the first page of Precedent H.

 (The wording for a statement of truth verifying a budget is set out in Practice Direction 22.)

 5. In deciding the reasonable and proportionate costs of each phase of the budget the court will have regard to the factors set out at Civil Procedure Rules 44.3(5) and 44.4(3) including a consideration of where and the circumstances in which the work was done as opposed to where the case is heard.

 6. The table below identifies where within the budget form the various items of work, in so far as they are required by the circumstances of your case, should be included.
 The time estimated may have to be justified on the budget hearing along with the grade of fee earner doing the work.